wxsd-sales/video-customer-support/README.md

 # Video Customer Support

-This is a web server, hosting a simple web page, that illustrates how customer support with video can be offered joining a Webex Meeting from a browser.
+Web server, hosting a simple web page, that illustrates how customer support with video can be offered joining a Webex Meeting from a browser.

 # Table of Contents
 - [Overview](#overview)